Patapsco Female Institute

 Patapsco Female Institute (PFI) is a former girls' boarding school, now a partially rebuilt historical site, located on Church Road in Ellicott City, Maryland, United States.
-The grounds are home to popular outdoor theatrical performances by The Chesapeake Shakespeare Company.
+The grounds are home to outdoor theatrical performances by The Chesapeake Shakespeare Company.
 In the 1930s the Institute was also known as "Warwick".

 History

 Phelps era

 The Patapsco Female Institute was chartered in January 1834.
 It was designed by architect Robert Cary Long Jr. and built by Charles Timanus, who also built the Court House.
 It opened on January 1, 1837 as a girls' finishing school but was more designed under Almira Hart Lincoln Phelps to enable young ladies to be trained well enough to support themselves through teaching; the school remained in operation until 1891.
 Students at the school ranged from age 12 to 18, and at its peak enrollment there were 150 students attending the institute.

 Ellicott Mills (now Ellicott City) had both a boys' school, Rock Hill, and a girls' school, the Patapsco Female Institute (PFI).
 By 1840, neither was doing well.
 The Protestant Episcopal Bishop of Maryland, William R. Whittingham, had a personal interest in education and became involved in both schools.
 The Rev. Alfred Holmead transferred from Baltimore County to run Rock Hill and Bishop Whittingham, personally interviewed Almira Hart Lincoln Phelps to become the principal of the PFI.
 The Phelpses leased the school for seven years.
 John Phelps was listed as head of the family; in practice he was the business manager, taking care of the accounts, the grounds and buildings.

-Under Almira Hart Lincoln Phelps, each student was charged a basic fee for room, board, washing, and basic instruction in English.
+Under Phelps, each student was charged a basic fee for room, board, washing, and basic instruction in English.
 Extra fees were charged for other subjects such as foreign languages, music and dance.
 The school eventually had several sources of income, including proceeds from state approved lotteries and $800 per annum for the admittance of lower income students who were to be trained as teachers.
 Maryland law stipulated that once the PFI had earned $15,000 from the lottery, the $800 annual state payment would cease.
 That happened in 1860.

 Each academic year was composed of two 22 week sessions beginning in May and November.
 Diplomas were conferred in April and October.
 Typically, 5 or 6 girls earned diplomas during each period.
 Certificates were also issued for completion of a particular subject, such as English.